 aie: With the onset of the coronavirus, live performances became impossible, and although we had initially contemplated calling it quits, we decided to extend for another year or so.
 At that time, we weren’t really thinking about creating new songs because we were still operating under the assumption that it would all eventually come to an end.
 Instead, we focused on the idea of re-recording past tracks with our current skills and experience from the past 19 or 20 years.
 Some of our older recordings left us feeling a bit unsatisfied, whether due to technical aspects or other reasons, so we wanted to do them justice.
 We decided to involve our fan club members by having them choose which songs to prioritize through a sort of popularity vote or ranking system.
 From there, we made our selections.
 It was an enjoyable process, and there was a sense of happiness throughout.

-—— How has the hiatus impacted your approach to music creation?
+——How has the hiatus impacted your approach to music creation?

-Mako: This is something that feels more comfortable expressing now, as it’s become clearer with time.
+Maco: This is something that feels more comfortable expressing now, as it’s become clearer with time.
 The global situation has become more transparent, making it easier to understand the challenges we face and the answers we seek.
 The modern world isn’t a happy place.
 Ultimately, there are significant challenges we’re facing, and there are individuals who are contributing to this turmoil.
 We, the people, are united by common struggles.
 John Lennon once mentioned about the presence of troubling individuals in our world, madmen, which has become more apparent.
 I believe we’re reaching a point where we can comprehend these complexities more deeply.
 Considering recent events, like the unfortunate assassinations of figures like Lennon and Kennedy, and recognizing those who may be manipulating current events, it’s become essential to address these issues thoughtfully in our lyrics and music.
 Acknowledging those who may be intentionally influencing these situations, it’s heartening to see society becoming increasingly aware.
 Our governments are madmen.
 Some actions and policies enacted by those in power are irrational, harmful and detrimental to society.
 The decisions made by government officials are sometimes reckless, unjust, or even oppressive.
 I believe that governments prioritize their own interests or agendas over the well-being of their citizens, or that they engage in actions that are morally questionable or ethically dubious.
 And, I felt it was an opportune time to explore these themes through the lens of deadman.
 I hope I won’t get into trouble for speaking the truth (laughs)…

 aie: For me, I think that between deadman’s initial seperation in 2006 and its revival in 2019, my skills as a musician had significantly improved, and I believe this has had the most influence on the current state of deadman.
 This includes not only my playing skills but also my overall approach to music.
 While we’re essentially doing the same thing, I feel like we’re doing it in a way that properly updates the original deadman sound from back then.
 We are just all more skilled and have a better understanding of the world around us.

-—— Growing older makes you see life clearer.
+——Growing older makes you see life clearer.

-Mako, can you tell me how aie improved?
+Maco, can you tell me how aie improved?

-Mako: Well, I don’t want to sound condescending and overly grandiose by saying that aie has grown though he obviously did.
+Maco: Well, I don’t want to sound condescending and overly grandiose by saying that aie has grown though he obviously did.
 He was already impressive back then, but now, he has truly come into his own.
 His stance and presence have become more defined and established, which has only added to his cool factor.
 That’s the impression I get.

 —— You don’t sound condescending at all.